Wisdom is a State of the Soul

 and hence without the awareness of things people exhibit when they are conscious.
 We can translate Homer's words here, but it would be strange now to explain the behavior of someone knocked unconscious by saying that he is "other thinking."

 The same is true of Homer's explanation of what is going on in Odysseus's mind when he is deliberating about what to do in a certain situation he faces.
-We can see what experience Homer means to attribute to Odysseus, but we would describe it as he does.
+We can see what experience Homer means to attribute to Odysseus, but we would not describe it as he does.

 "Odysseus's spirit (θυμὸς) rose up in his chest, and he was anxious in his lungs and spirit, whether he should rush after them [the maids who consorted with the suitors who sought Penelope, Odysseus's wife, in Odysseus's absence] and deal death to each, or suffer them to lie with the insolent wooers for the last and latest time" (Odyssey 20.5).